Chinese general takes tough stance on Taiwan and other disputes at international naval gathering - ExBulletin

 The 19th biennial meeting of the Western Pacific Naval Symposium opened in the port city of Qingdao, home to China's northern naval force, providing a striking backdrop to China's massive military expansion over the two recent decades, which has seen China build or renovate three aircraft carriers. .

-The four-day meeting brought together representatives from partners and competitors, including Australia, Cambodia, Chile, France, India and the United States, and comes against a backdrop of heightened tensions over China's assertive actions in the Taiwan Strait and the East and South China Seas, and as the Chinese navy has become the largest in the world by number of hulls.
+The four-day meeting brought together representatives from partners and competitors including Australia, Cambodia, Chile, France, India and the United States, and comes amid heightened tensions over assertive actions of China in the Taiwan Strait and the East and South China Seas, and while the Chinese navy has become the largest in the world by number of hulls.

-Zhang Youxia, vice chairman of the Communist Party's Central Military Commission, which controls the armed forces, spoke of common development and said decoupling, friction and confrontation would only divide the world into isolated islands guarding each other. against each other with suspicion.

-However, he then turned his attention to China's territorial claims, which have not been recognized under international law and, in some cases, have been denied.
-Beijing ignored decisions that were not favorable to it, particularly in the South China Seawhere it is in conflict with five other parties over islands, waterways and underwater resources.
+However, he then looked at China's territorial claims, which have not been recognized under international law and, in some cases, have been denied.
+Beijing has ignored decisions that were not favorable to it, notably in the South China Sea, where it is in conflict with five other parties over islands, waterways and underwater resources.

 Japan continues to defend its control over the uninhabited Senkaku island chain, called Diaoyu by China, in the East China Sea against incursions by the Chinese coast guard.